YulinChen12/Recipe-and-Average-Rating-Research-Project-2023/README.md

 In our investigation into the relationship between the completeness of recipe descriptions and the number of ingredients, we employed permutation testing to determine the statistical significance of our observations.

-Null hypothesis:**the presence of recipe descriptions is NOT dependent on the number of ingredients**
+Null hypothesis: **The number of ingredients is NOT dependent on the presence of recipe descriptions**

-Alternative Hypothesis: **the presence of recipe descriptions IS dependent on the number of ingredients**
+Alternative Hypothesis: **The number of ingredients IS dependent on the presence of recipe descriptions**

 <iframe src="assets/average_des.html" width=800 height=600 frameBorder=0></iframe>